Online Directory Business Model Explained

 With the right filters, suggestions are provided.

-Many software companies pay for listings and work for organic positions (by fostering good reviews) on these directories, like Capterra, to gain maximum exposure and acquire more clients.
+Many software companies pay for listings and work to achieve organic positions (by fostering good reviews) on directories like Capterra, to gain maximum exposure and acquire more clients.

-G2 is another example but it has an interesting business model since it sells data instead of products back to the SAAS owners that are being reviewed on their site.
+G2 is another example, but it has an interesting business model since it sells data back to the SaaS owners that are being reviewed on its site.

 11 Generic Classifieds